 The table below identifies some of the larger verdicts or public settlements in whistleblower cases in recent years.
 These cases were handled by a variety of law firms.

 Call our experienced whistleblower retaliation lawyers today for a confidential consultation at 202-262-8959.

 Jurors often quickly grasp the serious consequences of the retaliation that whistleblowers endure, and recognize the important public interest in ensuring that whistleblowers can disclose wrongdoing.
 The courageous whistleblowers that we represent put a lot on the line to disclose financial fraud, threats to public health or safety, and other wrongdoing.
 They deserve compensation when they are retaliated against for doing the right thing.

 Click here to read reviews from our former clients.
+We represent whistleblowers nationwide.

 Download our free ebook Sarbanes-Oxley Whistleblower Protection: Robust Protection for Corporate Whistleblowers.

 The goal of the guide is to arm corporate whistleblowers with the knowledge to effectively combat whistleblower retaliation, avoid the pitfalls that can weaken a SOX whistleblower case, and formulate an effective strategy to obtain the maximum recovery.

 Our team of leading whistleblower lawyers provide top-notch representation to whistleblowers.
 Recently Washingtonian magazine named Jason Zuckerman and Eric Bachman top whistleblower lawyers.
 Both Bachman and Zuckerman served in senior positions at the Office of Special Counsel, where they oversaw investigations of whistleblower retaliation claims and whistleblower disclosures, and enforced the Whistleblower Protection Act.
 Let us put our unique experience and credentials to work for you: